Editors ran Murdoch UK paper where "rotten state" existed, court hears

 However, Edis told the jury that Brooks had delivered a "carefully choreographed, well-scripted performance" and the jury needed to "see behind the mask".

-"There has been a fair amount of choreography in some of the way these defenses have been presented to you," he said.
+"There has been a fair amount of choreography in some of the way these defences have been presented to you," he said.

 He also told the court that the prosecution was not an attack on the freedom of the press nor on the tabloid press.